§ 19-14-13. Revocation of license.

-(3) Any fact or condition exists which, if it had existed at the time of the original application for the license, would have warranted the director or the director's designee in refusing originally to issue the license;
+(3) Any fact or condition exists that, if it had existed at the time of the original application for the license, would have warranted the director, or the director's designee, in refusing originally to issue the license;

 (4) The licensee has committed any fraud, engaged in any dishonest activities, or made any misrepresentation;